specialized806/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-conditional-sections.md

 To delete the conditions in a conditional section, select **More options** (**...**), and then select **Delete**.
 This deletes the condition and unmaps the selected section.

 > [!NOTE]
 > - You can create conditional sections around text, complete paragraphs, and entire tables.
-To create conditional sections around images, ensure the images are inline images.<br>- You can't add conditions around table rows and columns.<br>• You can't map multiple sections in the document to one condition.
-One condition can only be mapped to one section in the document.<br>- You can't add nested conditions.
+To create conditional sections around images, ensure the images are inline images.
+>- You can't add conditions around table rows and columns.
+>- You can't map multiple sections in the document to one condition.
+One condition can only be mapped to one section in the document.
+>- You can't add nested conditions.
 To achieve nested conditions, you need to create conditional sections around every section and specify all the required conditions.